CQX96/CQX96-Linux/Documentation/input/joydev/joystick.rst

 Introduction
 ============

-The joystick driver for Linux provides support for a variety of joysticks and similar devices.
-It is based on a larger project aiming to support all input devices in Linux.
+The joystick driver for CQX96 provides support for a variety of joysticks and similar devices.
+It is based on a larger project aiming to support all input devices in CQX96.

 The mailing list for the project is:

-	linux-input@vger.kernel.org
+	CQX96-input@vger.cqx96.org

-send "subscribe linux-input" to majordomo@vger.kernel.org to subscribe to it.
+send "subscribe CQX96-input" to majordomo@vger.cqx96.org to subscribe to it.

 Usage
 =====